webarch-coop/ansible-role-docker/README.md

 # Install Docker on Debian

-Ansible Role and Playbooks to install [Docker CE](https://docs.docker.com/engine/installation/linux/docker-ce/debian/) and [Docker Compose](https://docs.docker.com/compose/install/) on Debian Buster.
+Ansible Role and Playbooks to install [Docker CE](https://docs.docker.com/engine/installation/linux/docker-ce/debian/) and [Docker Compose](https://docs.docker.com/compose/install/) on Debian Stretch and Buster.

 This role is best imported into another repo which needs Docker, using Ansible Galaxy (the following command will download / update this repo in `roles/docker`):